 - Create a Logstore.
 After the project is created, you are prompted to create a Logstore.

 Parameter Description Logstore Name The name of the Logstore.
 The name must be unique in the project to which the Logstore belongs.
 After the Logstore is created, you cannot change the name of the Logstore.
 Shards The number of shards that you want to use.
-Log Service provides shards to read and write data.
+Log Service provides shards that can be used to read and write data.

-Each shard supports a write capacity of 5 MB/s and 500 times/s and a read capacity of 10 MB/s and 100 times/s.
+Each shard supports a write capacity of 5 MB/s and 500 writes/s and a read capacity of 10 MB/s and 100 reads/s.
 If one shard can meet your business requirements, you can set Shards to 1.

-Automatic Sharding The switch of the automatic sharding feature.
+Automatic Sharding Specifies whether to enable the automatic sharding feature.
 If you turn on Automatic Sharding, Log Service automatically increases the number of shards when the specified number of shards cannot meet your write requirements.

 If the specified number of shards can meet your business requirements, you can turn off Automatic Sharding.